-Getting out of your hotel room to find fresh food regularly isn’t always an option.
-Whether you are settling in for a manuscript-writing-binge, quarantining due to getting sick while traveling, hunkering down for a few days in a hotel room, or just trying to avoid eating alone in a hotel restaurant or the high prices of room service or food delivery, it’s not unusual for people to find themselves looking for easy-to-prepare food to make in hotel rooms.
+Getting out of your hotel room to find fresh food isn’t always an option.
+Are you settling in for a manuscript-writing-binge?
+Are you isolating due to getting sick while traveling?
+Or maybe you are just avoiding eating alone in a restaurant or the high prices of room service and food delivery?
+Whatever your reason, it’s not unusual for people to find themselves looking for easy-to-prepare food to make in hotel rooms.

-Today’s grocery stores have a huge variety of foods that can be easily prepared with the basic appliances found in most standard hotel rooms (for this article, we will assume a mini-fridge, a microwave, and a coffee maker)
+Today’s grocery stores have a huge variety of foods that are easy to prepare using the basic appliances found in most hotel rooms.
+We assume basic hotel room amenities for this article: a mini-fridge, a microwave, and a coffee maker.

-The following ideas can help you prepare meals that are satisfying, delicious, and will provide sufficient energy for your day.
+The following ideas can help you prepare satisfying and delicious meals that will provide sufficient energy for your day.

 Easy to Make Meals in a Hotel Room without a Refrigerator